cf-convention/cf-convention.github.io/projects-activities.md

 ## Arctic Data Center

-Managed by the National Center for Ecological Analysis and Synthesis (NCEAS), this repository adheres to CF conventions for its extensive collection of Arctic research data.
+Managed by the National Cent found only in commented text:er for Ecological Analysis and Synthesis (NCEAS), this repository adheres to CF conventions for its extensive collection of Arctic research data.

 ## Australian Integrated Marine Observing System (IMOS)